Noambsf/Neural-Network-CUDA-C/README.md

 ## Final results

-In the end, our CUDA optimization pipeline reduced the average training time per epoch go from approximately 53.2 seconds to 9.1 seconds.
-All experiments were conducted on the same Jetson Nano provided by the school.
+In conclusion, our CUDA optimization pipeline reduced the average training time per epoch from approximately **53.2 seconds** to **9.1 seconds**.
+All experiments were conducted on the same **Jetson Nano** provided by the school.